IMPACT of coming legislation

 TOD- (Transit Oriented Development)- The excuse to bust the Coastal Height Limits

-Corporate Developers & Wall Street Finaciers want to build Miami Beach luxury style towers along California’s coastline.
+Corporate Developers & Wall Street Financiers want to build Miami Beach luxury style towers along California’s coastline.
 They backed SB 330 to do it.
+San Diego residents need to understand the pitfalls of TOD as a planning model for San Diego.

 TPAs (Transit Priority Areas) Overbuild- Overload

 Along with density limits, inland building height limits have traditionally been the only regulations preventing over-building local communities without sufficient infrastructure.
-Density and height limits will be outlawed if SB 50 is made law.
+Density and height limits would’ve been outlawed if SB 50 had passed in the Senate.

 Some states and cities have outlawed single- family zoning altogether.
 Across San Diego. transit priority areas (TPAs) are being up-zoned to allow dense luxury apartment construction which gentrifies our neighborhoods and busts our height and density limits without providing affordable housing.
-New state legislation, such as SB 50 would allow this same type of apartment construction in our single-family neighborhoods.
+New state legislation, such as SB 50 would have allowed this same type of apartment construction in our single-family neighborhoods.
+Unfortunately, Mayor Faulconer's "Complete Communities Housing Solution" is just another version of SB50

 Having an extensive background in the real estate market, I know that we cannot “build our way out” of the affordability problem facing San Diego and the state of California.